 If mindfulness is a way of life involving awareness of what we are doing, thinking and feeling, both physically and emotionally, all at the same time, the opposite is a mind-dull state.
 And, mind-dullness can come in different degrees.
 The worst of which is constantly moving between states of hijacked attention.
 Calling it ‘worst’ makes it sound like a moral judgement.

-What I mean is that you are more likely to be non-consciously influenced and manipulated by all manner of things by allowing your attention to constantly be hijacked.
+What I mean is that all manner of things are likely to non-consciously influence you, if you allow your attention to constantly wander.
 And, yes, you allow it.
 Like a leaf in the wind, blown to-and-fro.
 Your emotional and psychological well-being taken for a ride, by all kinds of people and events, unbeknown to you.

 Pulling the wool over your eyes